kaveh808/kons-9/doc/run-sbcl-win64.md

            cffi:*foreign-library-directories*))

 ```
+Change the pathname `"c:/Program Files/glfw-3.3.8/lib/"` to the path that contains the GLFW DLL you want to use.

-3. Modify the definition of print-scene-view-help so that it doesn't try to use "~%~" to end lines in the message string; this does not work well across filesystems.
+3. Modify the definition of print-scene-view-help (in kons-9/src/graphics/glfw/minimal-ui.lisp) so that it doesn't try to use "~%~" to end lines in the message string; this does not work well across filesystems.
 For testing purposes, I simply commented out the FORMAT call with a "#-windows", which means that printing help doesn't currnetly work on Windows, for now.

 Here's a fuller version of the explanation: